 Origin: Slovenia.
-Imported from England in the 1930s and thought to be a Golding, the ancestor of today’s Styrian Goldings Celeia was actually a Fuggle.
+Imported from England in the 1930s and thought to be a Golding, the ancestor of today’s Styrian Golding Celeia was actually a Fuggle.
 Acclimating to its new home, this variety has developed a more delicate, “continental” profile than English-grown Fuggle hops.

 Usage: Aroma.
-Styrian Goldings Celeia can be used for light bittering duty in a number of styles but shines as a late kettle or dry hop for English bitter and pale ale, mild, brown ale, as well as a wide array of Belgian styles.
+Styrian Golding Celeia can be used for light bittering duty in a number of styles but shines as a late kettle or dry hop for English bitter and pale ale, mild, brown ale, as well as a wide array of Belgian styles.

 Aroma & Flavor Characteristics: Invitingly earthy and resinous as befits its Fuggle background, but with a more refined and restrained nature.
 When used in a hopback or as a dry hop, look for heightened floral and sweet spice.

 To preserve freshness, all BSG HandCraft hops are packaged in nitrogen-flushed, oxygen- and light-barrier foil packages.

 Because demand is higher than supply, purchase of this hop is limited to 12, 8 oz packages per month to each retail location.
 Please call us if you have any questions.